This is the featured image of the Discover The Advantages Of Strategic Mixing blog article.

 What Defines A Good Mix?

 The chain of events that goes into a good mix is delicately crafted and subjective.
-However, some common outlines have proven to be efficient and are used today in the music industry.
+However, some typical outlines have proven efficient and are used today in the music industry.
 The stages of music production are different between recorded music and sequenced music.
-Stages in recorded productions require the efforts of the previous stage to be close to the final before they begin.
-Producers may give input at each stage, but each person has his or her focus.
+Steps in recorded productions require the efforts of the previous stage to be close to the final before they begin.
+Producers may give input at each stage, but each person has their focus.
 In sequenced music, the producer can flip between aspects of the songwriting, arranging, recording, editing, and mixing stages throughout the creation process.
-They’re not forced to finalize things until it’s time to mix because, with MIDI, nothing is “printed”.
-The focus of this blog is on the process of mixing sequenced music; more specifically, a digital mixing process in SoundBridge.
+They're not forced to finalize things until it's time to mix because, with MIDI, nothing is "printed."
+This blog focuses on the process of mixing sequenced music, more specifically, a digital mixing process in SoundBridge.

-1) Get some documentation and notes from the producer (if it’s you – make some notes yourself) and examine them.
-Have a written list of things you want to fix… maybe something like.
+1) Get some documentation and notes from the producer (if it's you - make some notes yourself) and examine them.
+Have a written list of things you want to fix… maybe something like this.

 • Kick sounds boomy